sv-scenery/LPSC-P3D/README.md

 ## Original Source

-This scenery revision is based on this original package (author unknown): http://www.airsim.net/ppp/LPSC_LPSR_FSX.zip
+This scenery revision is based on the original package by __PPP Team__: http://www.airsim.net/ppp/LPSC_LPSR_FSX.zip

 The nice custom 3D modeled apron buildings from this source are preserved without changes.